adialageel/Seattle-Airbnb-/README.md

 ### File Descriptions

-- Data:
+- Dataset:
-    - listings.csv, including full descriptions and average review score.
-    - reviews.csv, including unique id for each reviewer and detailed comments
-	- calendar.csv, including listing id and the price and availability for that day.
-- A jupyter notebook with the data analysis.
+    - listings.csv: It shows the summary of the rating of review, names, listing links and other things
+    - reviews.csv: It contain the ID and the comments and the name of the reviewer
+	- calendar.csv: It shows the prices, the availability and the date

 ### Summary of results
-The results of the analysis are summarized in a Blog Post on Medium website [here](https://medium.com/@kontonisbill/can-you-guess-airbnb-rentals-in-seattle-d8b8af027226)
+You can check the summary and result in the following link

-### Licenses and Acknowledgments
+### Acknowledgments
-I would like to thank Udacity Data Science Nanodegree Team for some of the code ideas, and to Kaggle/AirBnb for the data.

-Feel free to use the code.
-Your feedback is more than welcome.
+Udacity gave me the opertunity to know how the data analysis be and how to use explore the data, so I'm gratitude to Udacity for this opertunity.